Survey & Feedback

 In this article, we explain what a Likert scale is, give you some examples, and list the best Likert Scale questions you can ask your customers.

-A Likert scale question provides respondents with five or seven possible answers that range between polar opposites — complete agreement to complete disagreement.
+According to the surveyor’s needs, it provides respondents with five or seven possible answers that range from polar opposites — complete agreement to complete disagreement.

 As a result, a Likert type question is deployed in customer surveys to